-Adventures in Iceland are guaranteed, no matter when you go.
+Adventures in Iceland are guaranteed, no matter when and for how long you go.

 Best time to visit Iceland?

 Between October and April = for the snowy landscape and the northern lights

 Between April and October = for the many hours of sunlight

 It’s not hard to understand why Reykjavik is known as the Capital of Ice and Fire

 Home to the most interesting geological sites, Iceland is a country that will connect you very deeply with its nature.
 You can learn so many things while visiting Iceland, and that’s what we explorers like about it, right?

 You are never too far off of volcanoes, geysers, hot springs, whales or black beaches, it is truly wild and astonishing.
 And very romantic at the same time.